EXCLUSIVE NORTH AMERICA AUTHORIZED REPRESENTATIVE OF SHIMADZU HYPERVISION ULTRA HIGH-SPEED VIDEO CAMERAS

 Digital Image Correlation (DIC)

-High-Speed Synchronized Recording Using Two HPV-X2 Cameras
+Ultra High-Speed Synchronized Recording Using Two HPV-X2 Cameras

-Accurate synchronized recording can be performed using two HPV-X2 ultra high-speed video cameras at frame rates up to 10 million frames per second for invaluable visualization results for analysis.
+Accurate synchronized recording can be performed using two HyperVision HPV-X2 ultra high-speed video cameras at frame rates up to 10 million frames per second for invaluable visualization results for analysis.

 3D Image Analysis Capability